 Wisconsin Admin.
 Code ch.
 DHS 118 updates the standards used to classify hospitals as to their emergency care capabilities and updates the standards to be based on the most recent standards developed by the American College of Surgeons.
+The new standards went into effect on Oct.
+1, 2021.

 During the transition period to Wis.
 Admin.
 Code. ch.
 DHS 118, trauma care facilities that undergo a site visit and are unable to meet the new standards may receive a provisional certificate.
 A provisional certificate requires the facility to either submit additional documentation or host a focused on-site re-visit to show compliance or progress toward compliance.
+More information can be found in the frequently asked questions section of this page.

 Site review documents